 When onboarding new employees and adding them to the intranet, you have the choice of using your company’s Active Directory and having it sync with the intranet (where applicable) or importing users using a CSV import method.
-I recently wrote a support article with instructions on how to import users using CSV, I highly suggest new intranet administrators check it out.

 As part of onboarding, you will likely assign the user to security groups based on their access levels.
-From there, they would naturally inherit any permissions that group has.
+From there, they would naturally inherit any permissions that the group has.

 Setting Permissions for New Users

-New intranet administrators need to know how to apply permissions.
+New intranet administrators need to know how to apply for permissions.
 The biggest overhead you will have as a new intranet administrator is making sure that users are provided with the permissions they need to do their assigned tasks.
 The easiest way to manage this is by utilizing Security Groups.
 Whether you are using Active Directory (AD) Sync or creating your own groups within the intranet, utilizing groups to assign permissions for users means that you can set the permissions once.
 Then all you have to worry about is whether the user is in the correct group(s) or not.

-By assigning the permissions at the group level, it can be a huge time saver for you!
-For example, perhaps an HR person at your organizations has been assigned to three different workflows for your Online Forms, in addition to being Site and Application owners.
+By assigning the permissions at the group level, it can be a huge time-saver for you!
+For example, perhaps an HR person at your organization has been assigned to three different workflows for your Online Forms, in addition to being Site and Application owners.
 If this individual leaves the company, their account will likely be disabled and they will automatically be removed from the workflow.
 Or, perhaps this individual moved to another department within the organization and someone else will be taking over their role.
 You will need to go through each workflow for each of the Online Forms, as well as adjust the permissions for the Site and Applications they own.

 By assigning this user to an HR security group, and then assigning the HR group to the workflow level, as well as being the Site and Application owner, all you have to do is remove “User A” and add “User B” to activate your security changes, eliminating the time-consuming manual adjustment.